 Located in Memphis, Tennessee, Private Wealth Management is a fee-only advisory firm.
 The registered investment advisor (RIA) has a small client base that's dominated by individuals.
 Most of these individuals have a high net worth.
-In total, the firm manages hundreds of millions in assets under management.
-Private Wealth Management doesn’t have a website.
+In total, the firm manages hundreds of millions in assets under management (AUM).
+The firm also doesn’t have a website.

 Private Wealth Management Background

 Private Wealth Management Client Types and Minimum Account Sizes

 Private Wealth Management requires a minimum account size of $1,000,000 for its clients.
 But the firm also retains discretion to waive the account minimum.
 It also charges a $6,000 minimum annual fee for accounts receiving ongoing management.

 Services Offered by Private Wealth Management